-To decide how often to rotate your tenant secrets, consult your security policies.
-How frequently you can rotate key material depends on the tenant secret type and environment.
-You can rotate tenant secrets one time per interval.
+To decide how often to rotate, consult your security policies.
+How frequently you can rotate key material depends on the type and environment.
+For secrets that have restrictions, you can rotate tenant secrets one time per interval.

-Table 1: Tenant Secret Rotation Intervals
+Table 1: Key Material Rotation Intervals